-- properties of the surface, interfaces, and low-dimension nanostructures; - structure of model and biological lipid membranes; - large-scale structure of non-crystalline materials: vesicles, polymers, colloidal solutions, etc.;
+- 1. properties of the surface, interfaces, and low-dimension nanostructures; - 2. structure of model and biological lipid membranes; - 3. large-scale structure of non-crystalline materials: vesicles, polymers, colloidal solutions, etc.;

-The planned investigations include studies of both non-magnetic systems (polymers, dendrimers, porous glasses, carbon nanomaterials and their liquid dispersions, biologically active compounds, liquid metals with admixtures), and magnetic systems (ferroliquids, heterostructures, lowdimension magnetic structures in thin metallic films).
-The common goal of the investigations is to determine parameters of the nanoobject structure (geometrical characteristics, polydispersity, specific surface, interparticle correlations, cluster formation, molecular dynamics) under different conditions of varying temperature, pressure, and external magnetic field, and to construct structure models for some complex nanomaterials.
+The planned investigations include studies of both non-magnetic systems (polymers, dendrimers, porous glasses, carbon nanomaterials and their liquid dispersions, biologically active compounds, liquid metals with admixtures) and magnetic systems (ferroliquids, heterostructures, low-dimension magnetic structures in thin metallic films).
+The common goal of the investigations is to determine parameters of the nanoobject structure (geometrical characteristics, polydispersity, specific surface, interparticle correlations, cluster formation, molecular dynamics) under different conditions of varying temperature, pressure, external magnetic field and to construct structure models for some complex nanomaterials.

-b.
-Biomedical research
+2. Biomedical research

-Radiation-genetic investigations.
+Radiation-genetic investigations

-The strategic long-term objective in this field will be the fundamental study of the biological effects of accelerated heavy ions in a wide range of linear energy transfer (LET).
-Heavy charged particles are rather a convenient tool for studying inducing mechanisms of radiation-stochastic and radiation-genetic effects.
+A strategic long-term objective in this field will be fundamental study of biological effect of accelerated heavy ions in a wide range of linear energy transfer (LET).
+Heavy charged particles are a rather convenient tool for studying inducing mechanisms of radiation-stochastic and radiation-genetic effects.
 The character of DNA damage induced by heavy charged particles (especially heavy ions) is different from the damaging effect of weakly ionizing radiation (e.g. gamma rays).
 One of the characteristic features of genetic effects arising from irradiation by heavy charged particles is cluster damage of DNA resulting from high local energy deposition in genetic structures.
 DNA break repair mechanisms are ineffective against this kind of damage.
-Among the most poorly studied problems concerning biological effects of heavy charged particles are their effects on cellular membranes, which, together with DNA, are now considered to be a critical target of radiation effect.
+Among the most poorly studied problems of biologic effect of heavy charged parties are problems of their effect on cellular membranes, which, together with DNA, are now considered to be a critical target of radiation effect.

-Radioecological investigations, ultrapure radioisotopes for nuclear medicine and biomedicine.
+Radioecological investigations, ultrapure radioisotopes for nuclear medicine and biomedicine